 The English Language Bridge program has specific academic requirements that must be followed and successfully completed in order for the student to remain admitted at USM.
 Therefore, a grade of “C” or better is required for students to progress to the next level of all ESOL courses.
-After completion of ESL 100C (College Writing), and other requirements outlined in each student's Academic Support Plan, students will have successfully fulfilled the ELB program requirements.
+After completing ESL 100C (College Writing), and meeting other requirements outlined in each student's Academic Support Plan, students will have successfully fulfilled the ELB program requirements.

 For more information, please contact:

 Bart Weyand, Director